-Today, we’re going to go over the best AR-15 80% or unfinished lowers out there, at least in my humble opinion.
+Today, we’re going to go over the best AR-15 80% or unfinished lowers out there.

-We’re also going to look at some of the things to be on the lookout for when it comes to choosing an 80% lower so that you can be better prepared to evaluate these lowers when you come across them.
+We’re also going to look at some of the things to be on the lookout for when it comes to choosing an 80% lower.

 Note: an 80% lower requires some pretty advanced machining, so the quality, fit, and finish of the final product is going to depend entirely on you, or the person who’s working on it and their skill level.
 Disclaimer.